qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 provide.

-For Ubuntu we also have extra packages in a separate repository that are based on ubuntugis, which holds more uptodate versions of other GIS packages than Ubuntu itself.
+For Ubuntu we also have extra packages in a separate repository that are based on ubuntugis (https://launchpad.net/~ubuntugis), which holds more uptodate versions of other GIS packages than Ubuntu itself.
 If you want those you also need to include ubuntugis ppa in your /etc/apt/sources.list file.

 .. _QGIS-debian-testing: